Team Member Public Profile

 We can’t promise safety, but we also don’t purposefully send you to dangerous areas.
-We’ve never had someone physically hurt or assaulted on an outreach.
+We’ve never had someone physically hurt or assaulted on a mission trip.
 But many team members have been pickpocketed or have had their possessions stolen in Greece.
 So, be wise and aware of your surroundings.

-What trainings do I need before I go on the outreach?
+What trainings do I need before I go on the mission trip?

 You’ll meet with your team leader at least 4 times.
 You’ll have these meetings: